 The Bunny Manifesto

 Whatever happened to the old school sci-fi and horror double features of old?
 There are drive in theaters still, and if you’re lucky, you might get to see two movies for the price of one.
+Not that I don’t love The Alamo Drafthouses of the world, or their vegetarian options!

 I didn’t grow up in such an era.
 As a child, what I didn’t see on the big screen (in an indoor auditorium) I saw on television.

 Three years later, I see the end of Dream Warriors on Channel 11, or what would be the WB network.
 I was scared, but not as upset as I was at nine.
 I later watch the movie in its entirety.
 A better part of middle school, I watched the Nightmare on Elm Street and Friday the Thirteenth series.
 I watched other stand alone horror movies, but I found I liked the franchise series best.
+I branched out to Halloween, Friday the Thirteenth, and later more obscure gems, or shiny rocks that proved to be duds.

-I’ve seen more than enough horror movies and wish to subject you, the reader to the same.
+I’ve seen more than enough horror movies and wish to subject you, the reader, to the same.
 Welcome to Bad Movie Bunnies.